10 Customer Service Tips

 Be polite and professional

-This one sounds really obvious, but it may surprise you how many businesses use curse words, slang, put x’s at the end of messages, and use generally unprofessional language in their communications to their customers.
+This one sounds really obvious, but it may surprise you how many businesses use curse words, slang, and use generally unprofessional language in their communications to their customers.
 It’s not appropriate to address your customers like a friend in the street.
 Make sure you’re always polite, professional and courteous.

 Give people more than they expect